Educator, facilitator, and program designer.

 • Community is the Curriculum

 People learn AI best in trusted community, building real things together.
-This is how Women in AI Labs runs: peer-led, hands-on, and coached.
+This is how I teach at the University of Denver, how I coach faculty, and how Women in AI Labs runs: peer-led, hands-on, and coached.